JohRome/webshop/README.md

 - http://localhost:8080/cart - DELETE - checks out the customer cart with a receipt and total amount before removal

 #### Structure: We chose to:
-- create one project with the backend-coding for webshop
+- create one project with the backend coding for webshop
     - where we also chose to separate the security implementation and the webshop in different packages
 - create another project with the frontend coding for the webshop-client